 The UAZ-69 launch vehicle has a very distinctive appearance since the quadruple launcher with the missiles is rotated to the vertical position during travel.
 Both the missiles and launcher are covered with a canvas top which give the vehicle the appearance of a baby carriage.
 For firing the canvas ton is towered to the rear and the launcher is rotated downward to the rear of the vehicle.
 Since the UAZ-69 is a small vehicle no reserve rounds are carried.
 The two-man crew of the launcher is located in the forward compartment of the vehicle where the on-board fire control equipment is located.
 Off-vehicle remote control is also provided for.

-The "SNAPPER" is also launched from a modified BRDM amohibious scout car.
-This launch vehicle carries a triple launcher which is raised for firing, with the armor plates moving to the side.
+The "SNAPPER" is also launched from a modified BRDM amphibious scout car.
+This launch vehicle carried a triple launcher which is raised for firing, with the armor plates moving to the side.
 As in the case of the UAZ-69 off-vehicle remote control is provided for, although the two-man crew normally operates from the forward compartment of the vehicle.
 This BRDM launch vehicle wass still used in a number of Warsaw Pact armies in the 1970s.

 |Join the GlobalSecurity.org mailing list|